 8. Play to Your Strengths

-When you focus your world around improving your weaknesses you will struggle.
+When you focus your world on improving your weaknesses, you will struggle.
 Building your life around the things you’re good at naturally leads to more effortless ADHD success.
 Sure, you need to manage your weaknesses; there are things in life you just have to do.
-But, a strength-focused, weakness managed, life makes the difference between success and struggle.
+But, a strength-focused, weakness-managed, life makes the difference between success and struggle.

 9. Get the Best Treatment for Your ADHD

 Success often seems like a far away dream to ADHD adults.
+But it’s not.
 Living successfully with ADHD is possible!